SathwikHegde/AI-Learning/README.md

 **Module 4: Building AI System for Customer Service** This module marks the transition to practical application by focusing on a specific industry use case: Customer Service.
 You will learn the sequence of steps for building a complete AI solution in this domain, likely covering technologies like text classification and NLP for managing customer inquiries.

+**Module 5: AI for Finance**
+This module explores the transformative role of AI within the Finance industry.
+It covers practical applications such as algorithmic trading, fraud detection, risk management, and personalized financial advice.